galbiston/geosparql-fuseki/README.md

  See [rdf-tables](https://github.com/galbiston/rdf-tables) in _Output Formats/Serialisations_ for supported RDF format keywords.

-__N.B.__ Windows Powershell will strip double quotations from arguments and so triple quotation pairs may be required.
+__N.B.__ Windows Powershell will strip quotation pairs from arguments and so triple quotation pairs may be required, e.g. """test.rdf>xml""".
+Otherwise, logging output will be sent to a file called "xml".
+Also, "The input line is too long" error can mean the path to the .bat exceeds the character limit and needs shortening.

 ### Embedded Server
 Run within a Java application to provide GeoSPARQL support over HTTP to other applications: